-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response Although the current small teams of the LEMM and the Information Technology Services are providing good services, it is highly recommended to increase the staff.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY Although the current small teams of the LEMM and the Information Technology Services are providing good services, it is highly recommended to increase the staff.
 The University has advertised a new administrative position for the Laboratory of Educational Methodology and Materials.
 The deadline for applications was April 24, 2024, and the examinations took place in June 2024.
 Hence, after this recruitment, the LEMM will be staffed with 4 people.
-This is excellent news.
-Given the growing significance of distance learning programmes, it is essential to address the latest trends in educational technology and online learning in a professional manner to remain competitive.
-This includes developing open educational resources, utilizing learning analytics, and incorporating artificial intelligence applications such as chatbots for academic guidance and student counselling.
+Choose level of compliance: Given the growing significance of distance learning programmes, it is essential to address the latest trends in educational technology and online learning in a professional manner to remain competitive.
+This includes developing open educational resources, utilizing learning analytics, and incorporating artificial intelligence applications such as chatbots for academic guidance and student counseling.
 Priority should be given to revising learning materials to improve accessibility.
 In view of this wide range of tasks, an increase in staff seems to be essential.
 We thank the Committee for their recommendations.
-Indeed, we are aware of the current trends in educational technology, and we are constantly upgrading our E-Learning tools and methods to improve student learning experiences.
-In fact, between 2019 and 2022, the Open University of Cyprus has received 3 golden and 1 silver award in the Cyprus Educational Leaders Awards for such E-Learning innovations.
+Indeed, we are aware of the current trends in educational technology, and we are constantly upgrading our eLearning tools and methods to improve student learning experiences.
+In fact, between 2019 and 2022, the Open University of Cyprus has received 3 golden and 1 silver award in the Cyprus Educational Leaders Awards for such eLearning innovations.
 We are pushing things forward, and as per the previous comment, the increase in staff is currently under development.
 It should be noted however that new administrative positions need to be approved by the Government, since the OUC is a public university.
-Noted.
-The faculty training provided by LEMM should be compulsory for all new permanent and adjunct faculty members.
+Choose level of compliance: The faculty training provided by LEMM should be compulsory for all new permanent and adjunct faculty members.
 Since the academic year 2023-24, the training provided by the University by LEMM and the eLearning and Content Management team are compulsory for all new faculty and adjunct faculty members.
-See our earlier comment that courses should perhaps be taken every five years by existing staff.
+Choose level of compliance: